 Jessica Castaneda, DVM (formerly Dr. Sovereign) joined the team at Westridge in August 2015.
 She fulfilled her life-long dream of becoming a veterinarian after completing her Bachelor of Animal Science and Doctor of Veterinary Medicine degrees at Oklahoma State University in Stillwater, Oklahoma.

 Originally from Ada, Oklahoma, Dr. Castaneda moved to the San Antonio area in 2013 and has been working as a general practitioner since that time.
-Her interests include preventive care, dentistry, and allergy management.
+Her interests include preventive care, dentistry, Traditional Chinese Medicine and allergy management.

-Dr. Castaneda and her husband Tim have two dogs, a Lab mix named Mox and a terrier mix named Bindi.
-They also have two cats, Yoko and A Boy Named Sue.
-The Castanedas love to spoil their pets as much as possible.
+Dr. Castaneda and her husband Tim have a son, Mitchell, as well as two dogs, a Lab mix named Mox and a terrier mix named Bindi and two cats, Yoko and A Boy Named Sue.
+The Castanedas love to spoil their baby and pets as much as possible.
 Dr. Castaneda enjoys spending time with friends and family, camping, hiking, and horseback riding and toys with the idea of becoming a Master Naturalist one day.

 Teresa Fransik, DVM